DoD-Platform-One/gluon/docs/bb-tests.md

 Currently two testing types are supported through the library, scripts (for CLI testing - think bash, python, etc) and cypress (for UI testing).
 These two test types are described below along with examples of how to implement them.
-NOTE: If your package can be interacted via a UI and a CLI both test types should be included.
-By default UI tests run before CLI tests the way the library is written, but this can be overridden as described below.
+NOTE: If your package can be interacted with via a UI and a CLI both test types should be included.
+By default UI tests run before CLI tests due to the way the library is written, but this can be overridden as described below.

-Tests will automatically be run by the pipelines, but if you wish to run them locally you will need to install the package with the test values, then run `helm test {{HELMRELEASE_NAME}} -n {{HELMRELEASE_NAMESPACE}}` replacing the variables with the proper values for your package (you can check the helmrelease name and namespace with `helm ls -A`).
+Pipelines will automatically run these tests, but if you wish to run them locally you will need to install the package with the test values, then run `helm test {{HELMRELEASE_NAME}} -n {{HELMRELEASE_NAMESPACE}}`, replacing the variables with the proper values for your package (you can check the helmrelease name and namespace with `helm ls -A`).

-You will need to include the `bbtests.enabled` toggle set to true in your test-values so that the tests are deployed.
+You will need to set the `bbtests.enabled` toggle to true in your test-values so that the tests are deployed.

 ```yaml
 bbtests: